Palate app personalizes restaurant recommendations by matching users based on their tastes and values.

 The basic matching process involved a series of questions.
 We didn't want to present more than 3 at a time, so these would appear randomly at the start of each search, slowly building a taste profile over time.
 Questions were based around taste preferences and values.

-We settled on three criteria for the visual identity:
+We settled on three criteria for the visual identity.
+It had to: